 If you feel that by buying a clone script is enough to get started, then you are partially right.
 It will get you ‘started’; but to succeed you need much more.
 Focus on building a unique identity or you will end up looking like a ‘me too’ that lacks any originality.
 Give your food venture the advantage of custom design and programming.
 It is very important to start off with a feature rich, secure website so that people trust you.

-Information architecture and database management system should be such that website is easy to read by search engines.
-They will act as a free source of constant traffic to your website.
-Adding social sharing button to your website will give you increased visibility.
-Expecting such features by default in a food delivery system clone will not be wise.
-Only an expert team of designers and programmers backed by an experienced SEO team can develop such a system.
+Information architecture and database management system should be such that a website is easy to read by search engines (like Google and Yahoo) and application stores (like Play Store and App Store).
+They will act as a free source of constant traffic to your website and mobile app.
+Expecting such features by default in a food delivery system will not be wise.
+Only an expert team of designers, programmers and app developers backed by an experienced SEO and ASO team can develop such a system.

 You will need to create an exhaustive database of restaurants in your target location with contact details, menu, areas of delivery, etc. Having an able sales team will help you partner with local restaurants who agree with your commissions and wish to generate business through your website.
 Make sure your website is programmed to manage a huge database.